 You might feel yourself itching to grab and pen and start writing them down.

 So do it!
-Do it now, because you’ll soon find out what you really want to know – which is whether or not your company’s new business approach is on track.
+Do it now, because you’ll soon find out what you really want to know – which is whether or not your company’s sales and marketing approach is on track.

 I’d love to know how you get on, and I expect others would love to hear more too.
 Leave some comments at the end of the post and tell us which questions were easy to answer, or which really weren’t.
 Just by sharing your views here, anyone reading this post can learn more.